alex1031/nba_salary_projection/README.md

 **Support Vector Regression**:

 ## Productionisation
-A flask API endpoint was used in order to host a local server, which displays the data with search and sort tools for ease of access.
+A flask API endpoint was used in order to host a local server, which displays the data with interactive tools.

 ![display1](display1.png)
 ![display2](display2.png)